 UPDATE for class of 2016

 The GRE subject test is an in objective format exam with off campus test sites determined by GRE.
 GRE charges a fee to take (Google GRE for more information).
 A score at or above the 50th percentile on the GRE exam will be accepted for students in the class of 2015.
 The Biology GRE subject test dates for this year are September 27 and October 25, 2014, with results available in time to obviate the need to take the department scheduled exam if you achieve a passing score.
 The GRE exam may be taken more than once.

-TAKE NOTE: All of the GRE dates are shifted earlier this year (fall 2013).
-The registration deadline has passed for the September test date and is 9/13 for the October test date.
-Late registration (for an extra fee) for the October test date is September 20.
-A possible last chance GRE test date is April 5, but this is recommended only for those who have trouble passing one or more of the other test opportunities, because scores from the April date might not arrive in time for graduation.
+TAKE NOTE: Late registration (for an extra fee) for the September test date is August 29th and for the October test date is September 26th.
+A possible last chance GRE test date is April 18th, but this is recommended only for those who have trouble passing one or more of the other test opportunities, because scores from the April date might not arrive in time for graduation.
 Regardless of when you take the GRE, we recommend that you designate Bates as a recipient for GRE test scores to insure that we receive confirmation of your score.